eanthony76/pystributed/README.md

 1. Extract the contents of this directory to a location on your machine.
 2. Navigate to the directory and run `pip install .` to install the package.
+3. This package can also be installed using `pip install pystributed`.

 ## Prerequisites